Frontal sinus: Sexual dimorphism

 Prominence of frontal sinuses is sexual dimorphic; they are more prominent in males, whereas less so in children and in females, resulting in an oblique forehead in males that is a male sexual characteristic.

 Development

-The frontal sinuses are absent at birth, but are generally well developed, and functional between the sixth and eighth years, though they continue to grow slower until reaching their maximum size after puberty.
-This is why many children experience suddenly increased mucus production at this age and learn to react accordingly.
-The frontal bone is membranous at birth and the sinus region is occupied by a developing recess until bodily development hastens and bones begin to ossify at age two.
-Consequently, this structure does not show on radiographs before that time.
-Sinus development begins in the womb, the maxillary and ethmoid sinuses are present at birth.
-Sphenoidal sinuses are present at birth as well but are very small.
-Approximately 5% of people have absent frontal sinuses.
+The frontal sinuses are the only sinuses that are absent at birth.
+They begin to appear during the second year of life as excavations in the diploë.
+The development of these sinuses accounts for the suddenly increased mucus production at this age.
+They are generally well developed, and functional between the sixth and eighth years, though they continue to grow slower until reaching their maximum size after puberty.

 Function

 Through its copious mucus production, the sinus is an essential part of the immune defense/air filtration carried out by the nose.
 Nasal and sinal mucosae are ciliated and move mucus to the choanae and finally to the stomach.
 The thick upper layers of nasal mucus trap bacteria and small particles in tissue abundantly provided with immune cells, antibodies, and antibacterial proteins.
 The layers beneath are thinner and provide a substrate in which the cilia are able to beat and move the upper layer with its debris through the ostia toward the choanae.